 Key Stage 4

-Year 11 GCSE students study the OCR Drama specification.
+At GCSE, students study the OCR Drama specification.
 Students will work on improvisation skills, mask work and monologue as an introduction to GCSE Drama.
 The six ‘Areas of Study’ are introduced during the Spring term when students will cover the roles of performer, director, designer and deviser that form the basis of the OCR Drama GCSE.

 Key Stage 3

-- In the Dark Woods
+- In the Dark Woods – devising based on horror genre conventions

 - Jack the Ripper